Three Days From Cascades to Coast

 Once back in the car be sure to look out for the photogenic Goodpasture Covered Bridge, which crosses the McKenzie just east of Leaburg.

 Stay on Highway 126 until you reach Sahalie Falls.
-This picturesque waterfall is easily accessible right off the highway.
-Hike from Sahalie Falls to Koosah Falls along the McKenzie River National Recreation Trail and complete a moderate 2.6 mile loop.
-At the falls, stop and have a picturesque picnic lunch!
+This picturesque waterfall is easily accessible right off the highway, but the parking can be crowded.
+Another option is to park at Koosah Falls, with an earlier turnout, and hike to Sahalie along the McKenzie River National Recreation Trail.

-After lunch, head back west on Highway 126 toward Eugene.
-Turn left onto Old McKenzie Highway 242 (closed during the winter) and hike (1.5 mile loop) to cascading Proxy Falls.
+After an early afternoon at the hot springs, turn off Highway 126 onto Old McKenzie Highway 242 (open seasonally late June to early November) and hike (1.5 mile loop) to cascading Proxy Falls.
 Follow the twists and turns of Highway 242 to the summit of the pass and Dee Wright Observatory.
 It offers amazing views of nearby black lava and the distant peaks of the Cascade Mountains.

-If you are looking for a place to stop for dinner, try Takoda's Restaurant.
+Back on Highway 126, if you are looking for a place to stop for dinner, try Takoda's Restaurant.
 This burger, pizza and sandwich shop is a great place to stop and refuel before you head back to your hotel, B&B or campground.
+Ike's Lakeside Pizza, further down the river and closer to Springfield is also a great dinner stop.

 Day 3 - At The Coast